anshpayal/ObjectOrientedProgramming/README.md

     - This method is used when we have to add or to implement any other mathematical logic with *non-primitive data*, else till now we are using function two add the two non primitve data.
     - When a opeator is overloaded with multiple jobs, it is know as operator overloading.

+- ### What is Method Overriding?
+    - Function overriding in C++ is a feature that allows us to use a function in the child class that is already present in its parent class.
+    - The child class inherits all the data members, and the member functions present in the parent class.
+If you wish to override any functionality in the child class, then you can implement function overriding.
+    -  Function overriding means creating a newer version of the parent class function in the child class.

 ## Mics Questions